Terms of Sales

 The availability of the Products offered by the Merchant is displayed on the Product Sheets.

-Ordering a Product is possible within the limits of available stocks at the Merchant.
+Ordering a Product is possible within the limits of available stock at the Merchant.

 The Merchant undertakes to make its best efforts to ensure that the displayed availability of the Products is real (Products actually present in its stock).

-The Merchant, however, draws the Customer's attention to the fact that, in rare cases, a Product indicated as available and ordered by the Customer may prove to be unavailable (example: simultaneous sale to another Buyer on the Site, or sale made prior to the Customer's Order in the Merchant's physical store).
+The Merchant, however, draws the Customer's attention to the fact that, in rare cases, a Product reported as available and ordered by the Customer may turn out to be unavailable (example: simultaneous sale to another Buyer on the Site, or sale made prior to the Customer's Order in the Merchant's physical store).

-In such a case, the Merchant will contact the Customer to find out whether the latter wishes to:
+In such a case, the Merchant will contact the Customer to find out if the latter wishes to:

-- either cancel his Order for the Product concerned;
+- either cancel their order for the product in question;

-- either wait for the Merchant to be restocked with the Product, subject to the possibility of later availability from the Merchant and acceptance of the availability period proposed by the Merchant.
+- either wait until the Merchant is restocked with the Product, subject to the possibility of subsequent availability from the Merchant and acceptance of the delivery time proposed by the Merchant.

-In any event, the Merchant will not invoice the Customer for a Product until it is unavailable.
+In any event, the Merchant will not charge the Customer for a Product as long as it is unavailable.

 6. Retention of title